Please select a partnership to see additional information:

 - imposing age or developmentally inappropriate expectations on children.
 These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction

-- seeing or hearing the ill-treatment of another e.g. where there is domestic violence and abuse
+- seeing, hearing or experiencing the ill-treatment of another e.g. where there is domestic violence and abuse

-- serious bullying, causing children frequently to feel frightened or in danger;
+- serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger;

 - exploiting and corrupting children.